 Will Rhinoplasty help my breathing?

 Rhinoplasty can address breathing issues that you may have.
-Dr. Funk is board certified in Ear, Nose, and Throat Surgery as well so is fully capable of identifying and treating a deviated septum, turbinate hypertrophy, and nasal valve collapse.
-All of these issues may cause significant nasal airway obstruction and can be treated while making changes to the appearance of the nose.
+Dr. Funk is board certified in Ear, Nose, and Throat Surgery as well so is fully capable of identifying and treating nasal breathing problems.
+Cosmetic rhinoplasty alone will not improve your breathing, but nasal airway obstruction can be treated while making changes to the appearance of the nose.

 If I have a deviated septum, will insurance pay for my rhinoplasty?